 Am I eligible?

-Eligibility requirements will vary by lender, but you typically must:
+Eligibility requirements vary by lender, but you typically must meet the following criteria:

 - Social Security number

 - Information about the type of car you’re financing

 - Legal documentation of residency

 The lender will review your information and approve or deny your request for an auto loan within several days to two weeks.

 I got an auto loan using LendingTree’s service.
 Now what?